DumbMahreeo/commando/README.md

 ### Database creation/update

-Right after installing it create your database with:
+Right after installing it, create your database with:

 ``` bash
 $ commando -u